Religious Holidays Policy at Dickinson

 This online policy content is provided as a resource for the students, faculty, staff, and administration of Dickinson College.
 Content is subject to change.
 Please contact the appropriate person or office to obtain the most current information.

-The college (offices and departments) will not schedule public and/or college-wide events on the following major religious holidays: Rosh HaShanah, Yom Kippur, the first night of Passover, Eid-al-Fitr, and Eid-al-Adha.
+The Religious Holiday Policy reads: The college (offices and departments) will not schedule public and/or college-wide events on the following major religious holidays: Rosh HaShanah, Yom Kippur, the first night of Passover, Eid-al-Fitr, and Eid-al-Adha.
 The college calendar already excludes events on Christmas and Easter.
 Students must make arrangements with their faculty members in advance when an exam (including quizzes), papers, and other work are due on major religious holidays.
 A student will not be penalized for missing class or not handing in work on a holiday due to religious observance.
 However, students must notify faculty, in writing, reasonably in advance of the holiday if they will be absent from class for religious observance.
 Likewise, students who observe these holidays must notify, in advance, their coaches should they have athletic practice or scheduled competition at a time of religious observance.
 While faculty and staff are expected to be sensitive to the needs of observant students of all faiths when planning lectures, field trips, work and other curricular activity that might conflict with observance of a major religious holiday, any course work or other obligation that is missed remains the student’s responsibility to complete.
 Faculty members are expected to make reasonable arrangements for students to complete missed work; students must make up the work.

 If you have any questions, please feel free to contact Donna Hughes, Director for the Center for Service, Spirituality and Social Justice at 717-245-1577 or visit our office website.